x072074/datasciencecoursera/README.md

+# Test repo
+## First assignment for Coursera Data Science course.
-One of the first assignments for Coursera Data Science course.
+### This is one of my first repos on GitHub, created for Coursera Data Science course.